deadlysyn/resume/README.md

 I am passionate about DevOps culture and SRE principles as ways to rally people with diverse backgrounds around shared outcomes; increasing productivity while simultaneously improving quality of life through tenacious pursuit of automation and elimination of toil.

-I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud, as well as multiple container orchestration frameworks including Kubernetes and Cloud Foundry.
-I am well versed in agile development practices, lean product thinking, and infrastructure as code.
+I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud Platform, as well as multiple container orchestration frameworks including Kubernetes and Cloud Foundry.
+I am well versed in Agile/XP practices, Lean Product Development, and Infrastructure as Code.

 I am pragmatic in both my work style and technology choices, seeing the world as a series of tradeoffs that must be carefully considered and occasionally reevaluated.
 I have worked fully remote for over a decade, am an excellent communicator, and highly effective at asynchronous collaboration.
 I value flexibility, autonomy and deep focus enabling a state of flow.
 I love Linux, Vim, Git and opportunities to solve new puzzles in a variety of languages.